Measuring Color using Hunter L, a, b versus CIE 1976 L*a*b* - AN-1005b Follow

 • b scale: Yellow vs. blue where a positive number indicates yellow and a negative number indicates blue.

-The L value for each scale therefore indicates the level of light or dark, the a value redness or greenness, and the b value yellowness or blueness.
+The L-value for each scale indicates the level of light to dark.
+The a-value indicates red to green, and the b-value iindicates yellow to blue.
 All three values are required to completely describe an object‘s color.
 A three-dimensional representation of L, a, b color space is shown below.

 The Hunter L, a, b color scale evolved during the 1950s and 1960s when many scientists involved with color measurement were working on uniform color scales.
 There were several permutations of the Hunter L, a, b color scale before the current formulas were released in 1966.